Sujit-O/pykg2vec/README.md

 * pytorch>= 1.5

 Quick Guide for users who use anaconda:
-Installation Guide

-Setup a Virtual Environment: we encourage you to use anaconda to work with pykg2vec:
+* Setup a Virtual Environment: we encourage you to use anaconda to work with pykg2vec:
 ```bash
 (base) $ conda create --name pykg2vec python=3.6
 (base) $ conda activate pykg2vec